 n: sweet nose with grape peel, purple cough syrup, butterscotch, and milk chocolate dipped prunes.

 t: mix of prune and purple grape juice, more on the sweet side with full dark fruit flavour (figs and plum).
 Black raisins from a small paper box.
-Finishes with a little spice from the wood and prune juice to the very end.
+Black grape, spice, black raisins.
+Finishes rising dough (yeast) and a little spice from the wood and prune juice to the very end.